SumoLogic/sumologic-otel-collector/docs/Configuration.md

     endpoint: 0.0.0.0:8006
 ```

-for details please see [Fluent Forward Receiver documentation][fluentforwardreceiver_readme].
+For details see the [Fluent Forward Receiver documentation][fluentforwardreceiver_readme].

 [fluent_forward_protocol]: https://github.com/fluent/fluentd/wiki/Forward-Protocol-Specification-v1
 [fluentforwardreceiver_readme]: https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/release/v0.27.x/receiver/fluentforwardreceiver

 ### Syslog Receiver

-Syslog Receiver parses Syslogs from tcp/udp using
+The Syslog Receiver parses Syslogs from tcp/udp using
 the [opentelemetry-log-collection](https://github.com/open-telemetry/opentelemetry-log-collection) library.

-The basic example for Syslog Receiver with TCP configuration:
+The following is a basic example for the Syslog Receiver with a TCP configuration:

 ```yaml
 receivers: